-Password cracking techniques used by hackers
+Top-8 password cracking techniques used by hackers

 Naturally, hackers want to use the easiest available method for password cracking.
 More often than not, that method is phishing, described in detail below.
 As long as the human is the weakest link of any security system, targeting her or him is the best bet.
 If that fails, there are plenty of other password cracking techniques to try.

 While passwords are a very popular account security tool, they aren’t necessarily the safest option.
 That’s especially the case if a user creates a weak password, reuses it, and stores its plaintext copy somewhere online.
-That’s why using biometric data (which has its cons too) or adding a second factor will make most of the cracking methods below useless.
+That’s why using a password manager, biometric data (which has its cons too) or adding a second factor will make most of the cracking methods below useless.